 Everything You Need to Know About Ordering Custom Trade Show Table Covers

 Whether your company regularly exhibits at trade shows or conventions, or you want to make a strong impression for an upcoming school or community event, custom imprinted table covers and runners are a guaranteed winning strategy for a memorable, professional display.
 Although tablecloths may seem like a simple purchase requiring little research or forethought, there are actually many different varieties of table coverings available, with different imprint sizes and styles, to meet a wide array of customer needs.
 Here is a rundown of some of the common options.
-Read on to learn more or skip to any section from the menu below:

 Types of Table Covers

 • Standard table covers are what most people think of when they picture a tablecloth: a basic, loose-hanging table cover.
 The fabric drapes down the sides of the table just like tablecloths for home or restaurant use do.
 Standard table covers come in two sizes: